anteriovieira/vue-cast-props/README.md

 ### is

+- val: `mixed` The object to check the type of.
+- type: `string` The type to check for.

 Check whether an object is of a given type.
-This accepts two arguments: val: (mixed) The object to check the type of. type: (string) The type to check for.
-One of array, boolean, function, null, number, object, string or undefined.
+This accepts two arguments:

 ```js
 vm.$cast.is('foo', 'string'); // true